ironbar/arc25/docs/modeling/Iteration_30_solve_RL_collapse.md

 - [x] Maybe using the pixel score as a reward was a bad idea.
 It might reward the wrong thing
   - [x] Allow to choose different rewards when training
   - [x] Try training without pixel score reward
+- [ ] Analyze logs of failed training, and document experiments training from zero
+- [ ] Is the new reward helpful?
+- [ ] Are the new metrics helpful to understand the problem?